jiridj/deliver-attacks/docs/attack-1/README.md

-# Compromise a user account
+# Try to crack secrets

 A common approach used by attackers is to try and compromise an invididual user's account through cross-site scripting or phishing attempts.
 These are elaborate attacks that require a lot of preparation with only a limited chance of success.
 Attackers typically only use this type of attack if they know there is money to be made from compromising the account (ransom, transfers, charges).